rogerwelin/crystal-consul/README.md

 * Transactions

+## Testing

+Only a working Crystal installation and Docker is required.
+Project does not use mocks, instead all endpoints are tested against a running Consul docker container.

+1. Run ```docker run -d -p 8500:8500 consul:1.5.1```
+2. Run ```crystal spec``` from the project root

 ## Contributing

 Pull requests are very much appreciated!
 When you create a PR please ensure:

 * All current tests pass